 Canned chicken soup has nothing on this delicious chicken soup recipe.
-Chicken and hearty vegetables come together to make a chicken soup the whole family will love.
-It's sure to become one of your go-to recipes on cold days when chicken soup is what you crave.
+Chicken and hearty vegetables come together to make a family-friendly soup that's sure to become one of your go-to recipes on cold days when soup is what you crave.

 I've never made my own chicken soup from scratch before.
 I used this recipe without any changes.
 I did use 3 tspn salt.
 But it tastes nothing like the canned chicken soups I've been eating for so long.
 That stuff isn't even soup compared to this fresh, delicious recipe.
 I also used a very fresh, organic free range chicken that cost $24, I'm sure that helps.
 Thanks!

 I found that simmering for 45 minutes was way too long.
 I checked my bird at 28-30 minutes, and I had 167 degrees.
 I have a major problem with the fact that "salt" is simply listed as an ingredient without an approximation for how much to add.
 When I first tasted the broth, it literally tasted like dish water.
 I added kosher salt liberally, handfuls at a time...at least 6.
 I tasted after each addition.
 In all, I probably added more than a cup of salt.
 Used Old Bay too.